tjonas1/uri_csc593/final_project.md

 * In the comments of your code block, explain *how* your code works.
 Err on the side of thoroughness.
 * Use language that can be understood by laypersons.
 * **Make sure** I have all files I need to run your notebook code, including any additional files you've created.
+* **Make sure** I can run your notebook, without errors.
+Before submitting, choose *Kernel&rarr;Restart & Run All*.
+That will restart the Python your notebook is running on and run all the code blocks from the beginning.